-If you/your loved one is accessing our Community Mental Health Teams you will be able to ask them about support.
+If the person you care for is accessing our Community Mental Health Teams you will be able to ask them about support.

 How you access the support may vary depending on where you live.
 For example, in some localities we employ carers leads who undertake carers assessments and provide support to carers supporting people with mental health problems.